bjornekelund/rbnskew/README.md

 The script `yesterday` downloads yesterday's RBN data and runs a full analysis on it.

-The adjustment factor listed within parentheses is intended to be applied to the skimmer's current value of the `FreqCalibration` parameter in `SkimSrv.ini`.
+The adjustment factor listed within parentheses is intended to be applied to CW Skimmer Server's current value of the `FreqCalibration` parameter in `SkimSrv.ini`.
 If it is the default 1.0, just replace it with the suggested factor.
 Otherwise, multiply the value currently used with the adjustment factor to get the corrected value.